 Lighting is one of the biggest factors in environmental design, but many people still continue to overlook its importance.
 In most offices, bland and oppressive fluorescent lighting still reigns supreme.
 While this is understandable (for cost control reasons anyway), you can significantly improve how people feel in your location by making a few alterations.
 Even if you just add a lamp or two in your individual office, rather than overhaul fixtures across an entire floor, this type of small lighting change can make clients feel more relaxed during meetings.

 As with design and lighting, the furniture used in most workplaces makes them look like an Office Depot.
 Changing this up may add some marginal cost, but it will be well worth it if you can make visitors more comfortable.
 They will notice if you add elements that look better and actually make them want to sit back and put their feet up when they stop by.
 At the same time, you can reap great rewards by upgrading the desk chairs that your employees use.
 The slight uptick in expense will be made back almost instantly if you can increase overall productivity by even the tiniest amount.
+You can find ergonomic office furniture with ArchiPro that should satisfy your team and client’s needs.

 4. Safety First